moeariyoshi/reset-mac/README.md

 # reset-mac

+# Make sure everything is backed up on TimeMachine!!
-Script to reinstall everything after resetting Mac
+Script to reinstall everything after resetting Mac.

 Installs Homebrew using this: https://github.com/Homebrew/install